Why Men Don't Reach Out For Help - And What Changes It

 The silence is structural, and it gets built in layers:

-• From an early age, men are taught that self-reliance is the correct response to difficulty — that the only legitimate reason to ask for help is to learn how to fix something yourself.
-That lesson gets absorbed deeply, long before any relationship begins.
+1. From an early age, men are taught that self-reliance, capability and agency are strengths - that you seek guidance to learn, and then you do it yourself.
+That lesson is a good one, and it gets absorbed deeply, long before any relationship begins.

-• A coercive relationship finds those beliefs and builds on them — not by challenging self-reliance, but by convincing him he no longer has it.
-Through repeated, targeted messaging she installs the belief that he is incapable, inadequate, and unable to trust his own judgment.
+2. A coercive relationship finds those beliefs and corrupts them - not by challenging self-reliance, but by convincing him a real man doesn't seek support or guidance.
+Through repeated, targeted messaging she installs the belief that he is incapable, that he is responsible for problems that are not his, and he is not worthy of help.

 Part One: The ground was already there